vaskoz/english_FL/README.md

 There aren't that many choices for possible words that meet these constraints.
 I wrote a program to show that **at most 4 words** could be candidates for these scrambled words.

+Notice that when you review possibilities in scrambled words, only 1 is a common word and the others are increasingly exotic.

 # A program to demonstrate that there aren't many possibilities with these constraints.

 ```shell